Professional Development Institute - A Reflective Approach to Career Development for Diverse Clients

 Contests at the 2026 APCDA Hybrid Conference

 We’re thrilled to announce two exciting contests happening during this year’s conference: the Fun Fact Contest and Excellent Attendance Contest.
-Each contest will recognize three winners who will receive their choice of valuable prizes from the list below:
+Each contest will recognize three winners who will receive their choice of prizes from this list:

 1. One Free APCDA Webinar — Choose any webinar that sparks your interest.